Non-Standard Oracles for Bounded-Error Complexity Classes: Introduction

 With the goal of constructing an oracle separation between the complexity classes $\QMA$ and $\QCMA$, \cite{AK07} introduce the model of quantum oracles and show a quantum oracle separation between $\QMA$ and $\QCMA$.
 Following their work, there have been multiple results in quantum complexity theory and quantum cryptography which show oracle separations with respect to quantum oracles.
 For example, \cite{Aar09} show a quantum oracle separation between $\QMA$ and $\QMAone$.
 Separations between $\QMA$ and $\QCMA$ with slightly different quantum oracles are also shown in \cite{FK18, BFM23}.
 Recent works have tried to study whether $\QMA$ satisfies properties similar to $\NP$, and have shown that this is not true for many natural properties of $\NP$ in the quantum oracle model.
 For example, \cite{INNRY22} show that relative to a quantum oracle, $\QMA$-search does not reduce to $\QMA$-decision.
 However we know for $\NP$ that if $\SAT$ can be solved efficiently then a satisfying assignment can also be found efficiently \cite{AB09}.
 More recently, \cite{AHHN24} show a quantum oracle separation between the complexity classes $\QMA$ and $\BQP^{\uQMA}$.
 However for $\NP$ we know that if $\uSAT$ can be solved efficiently, then there is an efficient (randomized) algorithm for solving $\SAT$ \cite{VV85} (similarly for $\MA$ and $\QCMA$ \cite{ABOBS22}). \cite{AHHN24} also show a quantum oracle separation between $\QXC$ (quantum approximate counting) and $\QMA^{\QMA}$, even though classical approximate counting is in $\BPP^{\NP}$ \cite{Sto83}.
 Another line of work studied the differences between quantum and classical proofs specifically with the lens of no-cloning theorem for quantum states.
 In particular, \cite{NZ24, CKP24} study the cloneability of quantum proof states and they show that relative to quantum oracles, all of $\QMA$, $\cQMA$ (where the proof states are cloneable) and $\QCMA$ are distinct.

 In quantum cryptography, \cite{Kre21} constructs a quantum oracle relative to which $\BQP = \QMA$ but cryptographic pseudorandom quantum states exists.
 See \cite{BCN25, CCS25, BMMMY25, CM24, GMMY24, CKMSTY25, GZ25, CGG24} for some other quantum oracle separations in quantum cryptography. \cite{GZ25} show conditions under which cryptographic separations in the Common Haar Random State Model can be lifted to quantum unitary oracle separations \cite{CCS25, AGL24a, AGL24b}.
-While the quantum oracle considered in \cite{AK07} is a unitary oracle, some works such as \cite{GMMY24} have considered the even more general setting of CPTP maps as oracles.
+Many works in quantum cryptography have established quantum oracle separations even for primitives with classical inputs and outputs, in which case it is much more natural to establish black-box separations with quantum superposition access to a classical oracle.\footnote{In particular, such primitives are unlike the setting of Section 5.3 of \cite{CCS25}, since there is no well-defined notion of fully black-box constructions of primitive $\mathcal{Q}$ from unitary access to primitive $\mathcal{P}$ (and its inverse), as $\mathcal{P}$ measures its registers to produce the classical output.}

 On the other hand, in order to make progress towards a classical oracle separation between $\QMA$ and $\QCMA$, \cite{NN24} introduced the distributional oracle model and showed a separation in this model.
 Later, \cite{LLPY24} construct a different distributional oracle separating $\QMA$ and $\QCMA$.